silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/DSE-Glic.md

 The GLIC synthesis is the process to dimension the GLIC components and schedule the SDF graph.
 There are three tasks in this process:

-1. **Buffer Dimensioning**: This task is to size the buffers in the GLIC components.
+1. **Buffer Dimensioning**: This task is to identify the buffer sizes in the GLIC components.
 The buffers implement the input and output buffers of the AlImps.
 2. **Channel Dimensioning**: This task is to dimension the NoC channels.
 We should synthesize low bandwidth channels for connecting channels as much as possible unless there is a need for high bandwidth channels.
 3. **Scheduling**: This task is to schedule the SDF graph in data chunk level.
 This task should guarantee that each data chunk is produced before its consumption and the total latency and throughput are within the limits.

-## Basic Concept
+## Main Concept

 ### Data Chunk